-Architecture Students involve themselves in national and international events outside of college life, through volunteering within the local and wider community.
-There are also regular field trips and study visits that are organised as part of the learning experience, allowing students to see various important architectural landmarks and heritage sites.
+Student Achievements in Architecture Courses: Architecture Students involve themselves in national and international events outside of college life, through volunteering within the local and wider community.
+There are also regular field trips and study visits that are organized as part of the learning experience, allowing Chitkara University students to see various important architectural landmarks and heritage sites.

-One of our extremely gifted students, Varun Preet Singh of the 2009
+One of our extremely gifted students, Varun Preet Singh of 2009

 the 53rd Annual NASA (National Association of Students of Architecture) Convention and have won the “WINNER – OVERALL TROPHY” and it is a matter of pride for North Zone as it gets its winning streaks for the first time in NASA.